wemakecoolthings/wmct-core/README.md

       - Player Ping List (sorted from highest to lowest)
   - [OP] /check [player] (Displays all client info associated with the player)
   - [OP] /activity [player] [list number] (Lists out session information and the total time playing on the server)
+  - [OP] /activitylist (Lists all of the player's total session logs in a menu)
+  - [OP] /viewscriptprofiles (Views script profiler outputs)
   - [OP] /logtag [add | remove] [tag] (Adds or removes a tag to be used when sending log notifications)
   - [OP] /logs [true | false] (Enables or disables whether you should recieve logs at all)
   - [OP] /dim [DIM] [true | false] (Enables are disables world dimensions)